Courses

 Experience multiple ways of analyzing art interactively.

-An introduction to the use of peer feedback.
+An introduction to peer feedback.

 During this online interactive workshop, you will participate in an art model lesson and discover how to use several activities in your own art lessons.